YoannDupont/PALS/README.rst

 - no install (except for python on Windows), no dependencies, command line only
 - minimal data preprocessing required (one token per line)
-- no indexing, this saves time in big input
+- no indexing, this saves time on big input
 - command line options for quick and versatile configuration

 This is not a drop-in replacement of existing tools.
 I just made these scripts